• Skip to primary navigation

 As humans, we’re always stronger together, and it’s important for individuals dealing with addiction and substance abuse to understand they aren’t alone.
 Reaching out to a loved one for help is often the best way to pave a path to recovery.

-Celebrities sharing their stories can help inspire all of us to embrace the human experience and realize no one is perfect.
+Celebrities sharing their stories can help inspire us to embrace the human experience and realize no one is perfect.
 Everyone has moments of weakness or makes choices they regret.
-It’s how you handle those moments and recover from them that defines who you are.
+What defines who you are is how you handle and recover from those moments.

 Life After Treatment

-Dax’s transparency highlights the fact that no matter who you are, celebrity or otherwise, everyone dealing with addiction and substance abuse experiences the same cycle.
-You’re never alone and can take comfort in that fact when the time comes to ask for help.
+Dax’s transparency highlights how, no matter who you are, celebrity or otherwise, everyone dealing with addiction and substance abuse experiences the same cycle.
+You’re never alone and can take comfort in this when the time comes to ask for help.

-At FHE, we offer intensive inpatient treatment as well as an outpatient detox at our center in South Florida where your sobriety journey can start.
-With our caring, professional support, it’s possible to improve your health and well-being.
+At FHE, we offer both inpatient and outpatient addiction treatment programs at our center in South Florida, where your sobriety journey can begin.
+With our caring, professional support, it’s possible to start over and reclaim your life.
+Contact us today to learn how our addiction recovery programs can be customized to your needs.

 Filed Under: Featured in Recovery, Life in Recovery